BnMcGn/paren6/README.md

 ## Arrow functions

-The parenscript equivalent of the ES6 arrow operator. => is different from lambda in two ways.
+The parenscript equivalent of the ES6 arrow operator, `=>`, is different from lambda in two ways.
 It doesn't have its own copy of 'this' and when invoked with a single parameter, that parameter doesn't need to be enclosed in parentheses.

 In contrast to ES6 arrow functions, the paren6 version follows lisp syntax rules, placing the => symbol first.